intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 IETF liaison managers should also communicate and coordinate with other liaison managers where concerned technical activities overlap.

-### Liaison Managers Representing Peer Organizations

-Liaised organizations may appoint a person to act as a liaison manager for "their side" of the relationship.
-This is the person that will speak authoritatively, within the IETF, on the activities performed by the other organization.
-The other organization needs to make this person known to the IETF.
-This person might request a slot on a working group agenda to discuss developments and plans of the liaised organization.

-Opinions expressed by a liaison mangers of other SDOs, other than reports on work within the liaised organization, are given equal weight with opinions expressed by other working group participants.
-{{?RFC3356}} describes this in the context of the relationship between the IETF and the ITU-T; however, the same model is applicable to all other organizations with which the IETF has a liaison relationship.

-The mandates of liaison managers from other organizations are recognized by the IETF to the extent needed to understand the information received from the liaison manager.
-In all other respects he or she participates in IETF activities under the same conditions and rules as any other IETF participant.
-It is important that the IETF liaison manager understands the extent to which the peer liaison manager is mandated or delegated to speak on behalf of the peer organization, and to inform the relevant part of the IETF if the peer liaison manager appears to be stepping outside the role or stance given to him or her by the peer organization.

-IETF liaison managers should work to include the liaison manager from the liaised organization within their contact network, and to understand the positions being communicated by the peer liaison manager.

 ## Liaison Communications

 Communications between organizations use a variety of formal and informal